The Best Graphic Novel Lists for Upper Elementary

 Share This Post:

-Why Graphic Novels are Amazing
+Why Graphic Novels are Amazing in the Classroom

 With so many novels and classic texts, why should you choose a graphic novel to read as a class?
 Graphic novels are amazing for upper elementary students for many reasons.

 First, they are excellent for students who struggle with reading.
 Whether a student is dyslexic, is learning English, or simply is behind on reading skills, graphic novels can help them feel more confident while they read because this format often feels less intimidating.
 Why?
 It’s full of images and small bursts of texts.
-The images help students comprehend what is going on and the bursts of texts make reading feel less overwhelming.
+The images help students comprehend what is going on, and the bursts of text make reading feel less overwhelming.

 Tips for Using Graphic Novels in the Classroom